blovetree/blovetree.github.io/_posts/2019-12-24-Linux-Travel-Prework-os.markdown

 4、copy the configuration file into the Linux codebase directory, and rename the file to `.config`

-5、Bring the config file up to date
+5、Bring the config file up to date.

+make oldconfig: Default all questions based on the contents of your existing ./.config file and asking about new config symbols.

 `yes '' | make oldconfig`

 6、(optional) make any kernel config changes: `make menuconfig`

+7、`make clean`

-7、(To apply a patch) `git apply <name>.patch`
+8、(To apply a patch) `git apply <name>.patch`

-8、(particularly) You need to backport patches to the 3.0.7 and 3.1.7 kernels to fix compatibility issues that prevent booting.
+9、(particularly) You need to backport patches to the 3.0.7 and 3.1.7 kernels to fix compatibility issues that prevent booting.
 The patches can be found here(https://github.com/LinuxPerfStudy/ExperimentSetup/tree/master/boot_patches).

-9、build the linux-image and linux-header: (大概要用3h?)
+10、build the linux-image and linux-header: (大概要用3h?)

 ``make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-'version'`` version换成任意英文或者数字

-10、`cd ..`
+11、`cd ..`

-11、install the custom kernel:
+12、install the custom kernel:

 `sudo dpkg -i *.deb`